matthewfeickert/scipy-tutorial-proposal-2025/README.md

 This significantly reduces the overhead to _install_ CUDA dependencies, but packaging and distribution of binaries alone does not solve the problem of reproducibility.
 With automatic multi-platform hash-level lock file support for all dependencies that are available on package indexes (like PyPI and conda-forge), highly efficient solving strategies, and high level user interfaces, `pixi` provides a missing piece to the scientific researcher toolkit.
 With `pixi`, researchers are able to easily specify the hardware acceleration requirements they have, multiple different computational environments needed for their experiments, and the required software dependencies, and then quickly solve for a multi-platform lock file of all the dependencies required, down to the compiler level.
-This makes it possible to have multiple hardware accelerated environments defined that are able to run AI/ML workflows across heterogenous machines with different GPU types and CUDA compatibility.
+This makes it possible to have multiple hardware accelerated environments defined that are able to run AI/ML workflows across heterogeneous machines with different GPU types and CUDA compatibility.

 This tutorial will be targeted on scientific researchers who use Python for scientific computing and use hardware accelerated workflows in their research, with a particular focus on AI/ML.
 No prior expertise with hardware accelerator systems is assumed.